aws-solutions-library-samples/multi-region-infrastructure-deployment/README.md

 ```

 ### 4. Launch the CloudFormation template.
-* Get the link of the multi-region-infrastructure-pipeline.template uploaded to your Amazon S3 bucket.
+* Get the link of the multi-region-infrastructure-deployment.template uploaded to your Amazon S3 bucket.
-* Deploy the Multi Region Application Architecture Solution to your account by launching a new AWS CloudFormation stack using the S3 link of the multi-region-infrastructure-pipeline.template.
+* Deploy the Multi Region Infrastructure Deployment Solution to your account by launching a new AWS CloudFormation stack using the S3 link of the multi-region-infrastructure-deployment.template.

 ## License

 * This project is licensed under the terms of the Apache 2.0 license.
 See `LICENSE`.
-* Included AWS Lambda functions are licensed under the MIT-0 license.
-See `LICENSE.MIT-0`.